SyedArifulIslamEmon/react-spotify/README.md

 Check out the complete project requirements [here](https://docs.google.com/document/d/1sflEx_53iZ8-_66aFBZBPFgTTTYeZxqwVavWqpIWpRA/edit?usp=sharing)

-# Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue.
-Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## System Requirements

 To get started with development, you need to install few tools